"Hiding Taxes" removal guide

-Spam campaigns (scams) that are designed to spread computer infection can cause damage only if attachments or web links presented in them are opened.
-For example, some executable file presented in archive file is opened, then it will install a malicious program.
-Attached Microsoft Office documents, if opened, usually ask for a permission to enable content/disable "Protected View" mode.
-If such permission is given, then the malicious document starts downloading (then installing) malware.
-In other words, causes a computer infection.
-Other files (attachments) cause damage in a very similar manner.
+Spam campaigns (scams) that proliferate computer infection can cause damage only if the attachments or web links presented in them are opened.
+For example, if an executable file presented in an archive file is opened, it will install a malicious program.
+When opened, attached Microsoft Office documents usually demand permission to enable content (and disable "Protected View" mode).
+If this permission is granted, the malicious document starts downloading (and then installing) malware.
+This causes a computer infection.
+Other files (attachments) cause damage in a similar manner.

 How to avoid installation of malware?

-If a received email is irrelevant or simply does not concern you, then we recommend to ignore it, especially if it contains some attachment or web link.
+If an email is irrelevant or simply does not concern you, ignore it, especially if it contains an attachment or web link.
 Download software using direct links and official websites.
-We do not recommend to use third party downloaders, installers or other similar tools (like Peer-to-Peer networks, unofficial pages and so on) to download any software.
+Do not use third party downloaders, installers, or other such tools (such as Peer-to-Peer networks, unofficial pages, and so on) to download software.
 Update installed software using tools or implemented functions that are provided by official software developers only.
-Third party tools are often used to spread various malicious programs.
-We strongly recommend not to use software 'cracking' tools to activate operating system or installed programs.
-It is not legal to use them and they often cause computer infections too.
-Another recommendation is to have a reputable anti-virus or anti-spyware installed and to keep it enabled at all times.
-Tools of this kind usually are capable of detecting and removing malicious files before they can do any damage.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Third party tools are often used to proliferate malicious programs.
+Do not use software 'cracking' tools to activate operating systems or installed programs.
+Using these tools is illegal and they often cause computer infections.
+Have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
+These tools can detect and remove malicious files before they can do any damage.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Hiding Taxes" email letter:
+Text presented in the "Hiding Taxes" email message:

 FORWARD THIS MAIL TO WHOEVER IS IMPORTANT IN YOUR COMPANY AND CAN MAKE DECISION!